filipsPL/autowx2/README.md

 - **flexibility** - it can be set up to record satellite transmissions based on the passing predictions as well as fixed time recordings, configured via cron-like syntax.
 - **simplicity** (not sure if this is true).
 List of observed satellites is defined in one place only (the config file) and can be easily modified.
 - **time efficiency** - it can perform sdr-related tasks to do between scheduled transmissions (see below)
-- other features include: autocallibration between recordings with [kalibrate-rtl](https://github.com/viraptor/kalibrate-rtl); prioritization of recordings (eg., when passing time overlaps, choose one with a higher priority)
+- other features include: autocallibration between recordings with [kalibrate-rtl](https://github.com/viraptor/kalibrate-rtl); prioritization of recordings (eg., when passing time overlaps, choose one with a higher priority); generation of the [passing/recording table](#genpasstablepy) for the next few hours (static html + image);

 <!--- [![ghit.me](https://ghit.me/badge.svg?repo=filipsPL/autowx2)](https://ghit.me/repo/filipsPL/autowx2) -->